cpressey/LCF-style-ND/README.md

 [The IEP article on Natural Deduction][] is a good overview, and I'll follow parts of it closely here.

-In particular, it proposes some criteria to distinguish Natural Deduction proof systems from other proof systems.
+In particular, it proposes some criteria for distinguishing Natural Deduction proof systems from other proof systems.
 In ND systems,

 (1) Assumptions can be freely introduced, and subsequently